cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

   The node filling rules below **v2.0.10** are as follows:

-  - If you do not fill out this item, the Creator will read the node path in the environment variable by default on the Windows system, and the node in the **/usr/bin/local** directory is read by default on the Mac system to build the exported fast game rpk package that can be run.
+  - If you do not fill out this item, the Creator will read the node path in the environment variable by default on the Windows system, and the node in the **/usr/bin/local** directory is read by default on the Mac system to build the exported quick game rpk package that can be run.
   - If your PC environment does not have node installed or cannot read the node path in the system, you will need to fill out the **Custom node folder path** to build and exported rpk package.
 Fill in the rules as follows:

     - Windows system